 Samuel Cardinal Stritch appointed Rev. Francis C. Young pastor of St. Juliana in October, promoting him from his assistant pastor position at St. Philomena Church.
 Father Young was a lecturer and pioneer in Christian radio broadcasting.
-The 19 years of Father Young's pastorate saw great changes in the composition and complexity of the world, the community and the parish.
+The nineteen years of Father Young's pastorate saw great changes in the composition and complexity of the world, the community and the parish.
 Hovering war clouds burst into grim reality.
 Young men of the parish were called to serve their country.
 Reflecting the spirit of the time, Father Young wrote "Our Nation's Prayer," a poem and hymn of religious patriotism.

 Baby Boom Years

 With the end of the war a marked expansion took place in the parish.
-Prior to the war, 37 babies had been baptized in one year.
+Prior to the war, thirty-seven babies had been baptized in one year.
 By 1950 this figure rose to 104; in 1956 it was 203.
 In the early '50s school enrollment increased until it was necessary to convert the original "temporary" church from a parish hall into two classrooms.
 The nuns moved from their quarters on the second floor of the school to a rooming house at Touhy and Ottawa Avenues–the "Maggie and Jigs House"–freeing their former convent space for four additional classrooms.
 Early parish leaders had planned for the eventuality so the conversion was an easy one.

 Although St. Juliana was divided by the formation of St. John Brebeuf in Niles, still more classrooms were needed.
 Six classrooms were housed in rented storefronts on Touhy Avenue.
 In 1954, the original temporary church structure was demolished and in its place an addition to the school was built, adding twelve classrooms, a library, parish hall and principal's office.
-The name of Father Young is synonomous with youth to all who knew him.
+The name of Father Young is synonymous with youth to all who knew him.
 He had a deep concern for the children of the parish, and worked to provide them with a good Christian foundation.
 St. Juliana graduates remember how he urged them to "Build Big."
 He encouraged the generosity of the people during the expansion years so that more young people could benefit from Catholic education.
 Father Young died on June 30, 1958; much of the traditions of St. Juliana Parish can be attributed to his years as its leader.